Resize Text: |

 Q1.
 How do I update my particulars?

-After login, you may access Administration -> Update Particulars function.
+After you have logged in, please access Administration >> Update Particulars function.

-Q2.
+Q3.
 What is COPS?
 How do I request for a copy of the COPS?

-The COPS includes basic information on the doctor’s registration status with SMC and any other information related to the doctor’s performance, including any action that has been taken against the doctor by SMC.
+The COPS includes basic information on the doctor’s registration status with SMC and information related to the doctor’s performance, including any action that has been taken against the doctor by SMC.
 It is issued directly to the overseas regulatory body or medical council via email.

 The COPS is sent to overseas medical authorities for the purpose of a doctor’s registration to practise medicine in the overseas jurisdiction only.
-The COPS is not meant for commercial activity (e.g. to certify that the doctor is in good standing for his/her application for public listing of his/her company) or application for APEC Business Travel Card (ABTC) issued by the Immigration & Checkpoints Authority, Singapore.
+The COPS is not meant for commercial activities (e.g. to certify that the doctor is in good standing for his/her application for public listing of his/her company) or application for APEC Business Travel Card (ABTC) issued by the Immigration & Checkpoints Authority, Singapore.

 To apply:

-(i) Click here to login to Professional Registration System;
+(i) Click here to login to PRS;

 (ii) Select ‘Doctor’;

-(iii) Click ‘Login here with Singpass’ tab;
+(iii) Click ‘Log in with Singpass’ tab;

 (iv) Enter Singpass ID and password.

-After login, you may access Application > CGS/COPS function.
+After login, please access Application >> CGS/COPS function.

 The application fee of S$80, payable via credit card, is not refundable.

-Q5.
+Q6.
 How do I submit an application for medical registration with SMC?

 Details on the application process and supporting documents required for registration are found at Documentation Requirements & Processing Time.